angelovk02/clothing-brand/README.md

 Welcome to My Clothing Store Project Overview

-Welcome to my clothing store, a web application that offers a wide range of clothing items for customers to explore.
 This project aims to provide an intuitive and user-friendly experience for visitors to browse through the available items and make purchases.

 Functionality

 Public Access: